From Jacobin magazine, a new audio documentary about struggles

 Boston public housing.
 It’s a story about working people—mainly

-black mothers—standing up to the mayor’s office, organizing
+Black mothers—standing up to the mayor’s office, leading

 sit-ins to get the services they were owed, fighting evictions,